stevej2608/reactpy-utils/docs/src/components/local_storage.md

 provider blocks the rendering of any child components until the the model has been synchronized with the browser.

-The context model is stored in the browser's local storage as unencrypted stringified json.
+The context model is stored in the browser's local storage as unencrypted stringified json (see encryption example below).

 === "local_storage.py"